MicrosoftLearning/MB-310-Microsoft-Dynamics-365-Finance/Instructions/Labs/Module 2 AR Lab Customer collection management.md

 - Change the Calendar to Fiscal and verify that this year is not listed.
 - Select +New year and Create.
 - You can then return to post your packing slip.

+If this year is listed, then try again to post the packing slip.
+If the option is not available, it's posted.

 16. In the **Packing slip posting** dialog, select the **OK** button, and **OK** again.